Local Activist Hosts Conversation with George Floyd’s Uncle

 She continues, “I can’t relate my experience to being a person of color.
 But, what we’re trying to do is change the laws, so we work together with respect to the way that it looks.”

 The virtual conversation is on Sunday, Dec.
-20. A link will be posted here when it becomes available.
+20 and can be viewed on Pacific Northwest Family Circle’s YouTube channel.